Sadettin Tantan: Minister of the Interior (1999-2001)

 After being elected as a Member of Parliament in the 1999 general election, Tantan was appointed as the Minister of the Interior in the triple party coalition that included the Democratic Left Party (DSP), the Nationalist Movement Party (MHP) and the Motherland Party.
 The coalition was headed by DSP leader Bülent Ecevit.
 As Interior Minister, Tantan received media coverage for his numerous anti-corruption operations.
 He was removed from office in a reshuffle on 6 June 2001 and was offered the position of Minister of State responsible for customs.
 He rejected the position and resigned from the Motherland Party.

 Homeland Party (2002-present)

 Tantan co-founded the Homeland Party in January 2002 and was elected leader of the party in an Extraordinary Congress on 25 August 2002, replacing Hakan Önder.
 The party won 294,909 vote (0.93%) in the November 2002 general election and lost the three MPs that had defected to the party prior to the election, having fallen far below the 10% election threshold needed to win representation in Parliament.
 The party was unable to contest the 2011 general election due to formal irregularities in submitting required documents to the Supreme Electoral Council.
-The party put forward mayoral candidates in İstanbul, İzmir and Ankara but failed to win any municipalities.
+The party put forward mayoral candidates in Istanbul, İzmir and Ankara but failed to win any municipalities.
 In the June 2015 general election, the party won 9,289 votes (0.02% of the vote) and again failed to win any parliamentary representation.